 Short Biography for Events and Introductions

 Naturalist, educator and artist John (Jack) Muir Laws is in love with the natural world and has lived his live sharing this passion with others.
 He is trained as a wildlife biologist and is a Research Associate of the California Academy of Sciences.
 Jack has taught nature education teacher since 1984 in California, Wyoming, and Alaska.
 He teaches the tools to help people develop as naturalists and stewards including, ways to improve your observation, memory and curiosity, conservation biology, natural history, scientific illustration, and field sketching all while having fun and falling more deeply in love with the world.
 In 2009, he received the Terwilliger Environmental Award for outstanding service in Environmental Education.
 He is a 2010 TogetherGreen Conservation Leadership Fellow with the National Audubon Society.
 He was the 2011 artist for International Migratory Bird Day.
-Laws has written and illustrated books about art and natural history including The Laws Guide to Drawing Birds (2012), Sierra Birds: a Hiker’s Guide (2004), The Laws Guide to the Sierra Nevada (2007), and The Laws Pocket Guide Set to the San Francisco Bay Area (2009).
+Laws has written and illustrated books about art and natural history including The Laws Guide to Nature Drawing and Journaling (2016), The Laws Guide to Drawing Birds (2012), Sierra Birds: a Hiker’s Guide (2004), The Laws Guide to the Sierra Nevada (2007), and The Laws Pocket Guide Set to the San Francisco Bay Area (2009).
 He is a regular contributor to Bay Nature magazine with his “Naturalists Notebook” column.
 He is the primary author and editor of the curriculum: Opening the world through Nature Journaling.
 This free teaching guide is kid tested and teacher approved and integrates science, language arts, and visual arts through keeping a nature journal.
 He is the founder and host of the Bay Area Nature Journal Club, monthly free nature sketching workshops, field trips and events, connecting people with nature through art.